Bagoum/danmokou/README.md

 Most play-mode tests operate by running some state machine and checking the output game state.
 State machines used for testing are in the folder `Assets/Pattern/Tests`.

 Scenes used for play-mode tests are in the folder `Assets/Scenes/Testing`.

+A significant amount of the engine's logic is in the [Suzunoya](https://github.com/Bagoum/suzunoya) repository, which is a pure C# project with a good amount of NUnit-based coverage.